History of Korea: Foreign relationships

 In 1885, British Royal Navy occupied Geomun Island, and withdrew in 1887.

 Korea became linked by telegraph to China in 1888 with Chinese controlled telegraphs.
 China permitted Korea to establish embassies with Russia (1884), Italy (1885), France (1886), the United States, and Japan.
 China attempted to block the exchange of embassies in Western countries, but not with Tokyo.
 The Qing government provided loans.
 China promoted its trade in an attempt to block Japanese merchants, which led to Chinese favour in Korean trade.
 Anti-Chinese riots broke out in 1888 and 1889 and Chinese shops were torched.
 Japan remained the largest foreign community and largest trading partner.

-A rapidly modernizing Meiji Japan successfully challenged China in the First Sino-Japanese War (1894–1895), forcing it to abandon its long-standing claims to deference by Korea.
+A rapidly modernizing Meiji Japan successfully challenged China in the First Sino-Japanese War (1894–1895) triggered by the Donghak Peasant Movement, forcing it to abandon its long-standing claims to deference by Korea.
 Modernization began in Korea when Japan forced it to open its ports in 1876.
-However, at first, the forces of modernization met strong opposition not only from the traditionalism of the ruling Korean elite but from the population at large, which supported the traditional Confucian system of government by gentlemen, therefore no major modernization processes occured until the establishment of the Korean Empire in 1897.
+However, at first, the forces of modernization met strong opposition not only from the traditionalism of the ruling Korean elite but from the population at large, which supported the traditional Confucian system of government by gentlemen, therefore no major modernization processes occurred until the establishment of the Korean Empire in 1897.
 Japan used modernization movements to gain more and more control over Korea.

-In 1895, the Japanese were involved in the murder of Empress Myeongseong, who had sought Russian help, and the Russians were forced to retreat from Korea for the time.
+In 1895, Japanese agents carried out the assassination of Empress Myeongseong, who had sought Russian help, and the Russians were forced to retreat from Korea for the time.

+Pro-Japanese government grew, while anti-Japanese politicians were either killed or fled for their survival.
+On 11 February 1896, King Gojong and his crown prince fled from the Gyeongbokgung to the Russian legation in Seoul, from where they governed for about one year, an event known as Gojong's internal exile to the Russian legation.